C14-MohmadZiad/MERAKI_Academy_Project_4/readme.md

 Ex.

-- You don't have to register to navigate our web app
-- You can click on the **Home** tab provided in the navigation bar to view the home section
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- Navigate through the site freely without signing in.
+- Create an account to access cart and checkout functionalities.
+- Use the Add to Cart button**Add to cart** to select products and proceed to checkout.
+- Admin and providers have dedicated dashboards to manage products, orders, and users.

 ## ⛏️ Built Using <a name = "built_using"></a>